 - Moderate activity (3-5 days of moderate exercise): 1.55

 - Very active (6-7 days of intense exercise): 1.725

 When these two numbers are multiplied, you have your TDEE.
 This is the number of calories you would eat to maintain your weight.
 If you are looking to lose weight, you would need to reduce your caloric intake by about 500 calories a day.

 Once you know your caloric intake for the day, you can then distribute your macros.

 What Kinds of Food Should I Focus On?

 When you use flexible dieting, the goal is not to be overly restricting.
 Life happens, and it is comforting to know that having a mimosa and pastry at brunch won't completely derail your diet.

-That being said, keeping a focus on whole foods can help you to be your healthiest and help you hit your desired goals sooner and more sustainably.
+That being said, keeping a focus on whole foods can help you be your healthiest and hit your desired goals sooner and more sustainably.

 One way to help reset your diet before you start the flexible diet plan is with the Kroma Wellness Deluxe 5-Day Lifestyle Reset.
 During these five days of delicious, instant, superfood-based foods and beverages, you’ll focus on healthful, whole foods.
 After the five days are finished, you can purchase your favorite Daily Essentials from the Kroma reset to add to your flexible diet plan.

 With protein being a macro, it is important that you are consuming your daily requirement.
 When deciding on which proteins to eat, try to stick with lean sources of protein like poultry or chicken, white fish, tofu, and beans.
 If you prefer beef, look for lean beef.
 Beef is known for being high in saturated fats, which are not healthy.